-With more information and more regulations, organizations can significantly benefit from a clearly documented retention schedule period.
+With more information and more regulations, organizations can significantly benefit from a clearly documented record management retention schedule.
 Not only will it reduce costs and storage space needed, increase security, and promote compliance, but it will also allow your team to focus on strategic action—not tedious paperwork.

 When it comes to evaluating and developing (or updating) your retention schedules, there are many factors to consider.
-A comprehensive retention schedule should contain the following:
+A comprehensive records management retention schedule should contain the following: